Derby City Council uses a Strengths Based Approach for all work with children and families.

 - Not include any reward element;

 - Be means tested and take into account the financial resources of the holder of the Order including any financial benefit arising from the placement of the child e.g. child benefit, Tax credit or any benefit which has been or can be claimed for that child.
-Derby City Council uses the Department for Education and Skills recommended standardised means test model;
+Derby City Council uses the Department for Education recommended standardised means test model;

 - Take into account the financial needs/resources of the child (if any) excluding mobility/attendance allowance/benefits related to disability;